rovaughn/platform-docs/platform/manual/auth/authentication/providers/google.rst

 Web apps
 ~~~~~~~~

-For web apps, use the Google SDK to integrate with Hasura Auth.
+For web apps, use the Google SDK to integrate with Hasura auth.

-See here on how to use it:
+See here how to use it:
 https://developers.google.com/identity/sign-in/web/

 Mobile apps
 ~~~~~~~~~~~

-For mobile apps, you can use Google SDK to integrate with Hasura Auth.
+For mobile apps, you can use Google SDK to integrate with Hasura auth.

 See here for more information: